 – Bread for the World’s Offering of Letters: Wrote 40+ letters and postcards to our elected officials to encourage their support for maintaining food justice programs.

 – Bread for All Food Pantry: Collected and sorted food donations.
 Children’s Sunday School classes assembled 100+ Hygiene Bags.
+A homeschool group, Northwest Austin Classical Conversations, contributed many Hygiene Bags, too.
 Two SUVs were required to deliver everything to the pantry.

 – Meals on Wheels: Made Care Cards for the 23 clients on our two weekly Meals on Wheels routes.

 Our outreach extended outside our walls to impact our community:

 – Micah 6 Food Pantry: Assisted with new shopper registration, food selection, and setup/cleanup at this West Campus pantry.
 That day 120 shoppers each received 30+ pounds of free, healthy food.

 – Urban Roots: Worked alongside teen interns at their East Austin farm.
 Urban Roots provides youth leadership opportunities while nourishing the community.